map2map/platform/README.md

 Customer Portal

 ## License
-This is a private, proprietary repository owned by Map2Map Technologies Pvt Ltd.
+This is a private, proprietary repository owned by Map2Map™ ( Yabloko Labs )
 All rights reserved.
 Unauthorized use, distribution, or reproduction is strictly prohibited.